Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 }
 ```

-We see that the model understood correctly that it needed to call the `log_work` tool, by looking at the `assistant` message generated.
+We see that the model correctly identified that it needed to call the `log_work` tool, by looking at the `assistant` message generated.

 The `tool_calls` list contains the tool calls the model generated in response to our user message.
-The `name` and `arguments` fields tells us which tool to call and which parameters to pass to the function.
+The `name` and `arguments` fields specify which tool to call and which parameters to pass to the function.
-The `id` is an unique identifier for this tool call, that we will need later on.
+The `id` is a unique identifier for this tool call, that we will need later on.
 You can have multiple tool calls in this list.

-Under the hood, the model has recognized that the user intent was related to the set of tools given, and generated a sequence of specific tokens that were post-processed to create a tool call object.
+Under the hood, the model has recognized that the user's intent was related to the set of tools provided, and generated a sequence of specific tokens that were post-processed to create a tool call object.

-We add this message to the conversation so that the model can have knowledge about this tool call in the next rounds of our multi-turn conversation.
+We add this message to the conversation so that the model is aware of this tool call in subsequent rounds of our multi-turn conversation.

 ### Process tools calls

 Now that we see that the model is able to generate tool calls, we need to code the Python implementation of the tools, so that we can process the tool calls the LLM will generate and actually start to log time!
-Each task is stored in a dict, with the name as key.
+Each task is stored in a dict, with the name as the key.
 Categories are a fixed list.

 We define the two functions, `log_work` and `time_report`, in the Python code below: